nih-cfde/usecases/use-cases/browse-and-filter.md

 or ?

 -   Use an interactive graphical display (e.g. table and plots) to report on matching queries and their metadata.

+#### Explore Program links

+-   Use links in an interactive graphical display (e.g. table and plots) to connect the user to data outside of the portal.

 #### Share table with collaborator